Bureau of Childhood Development

 Subject to Department review and approval, providers will maintain and adhere to written policies and procedures as appropriate to the program, as detailed in the sections below.

 The contract between the Department and the Provider is generally referred to as the Agreement and consists of several parts:

 - Community Service Agreement, containing the standard contract language used for all Department contracts

 - Exhibit A, containing Scope of Services/Purpose of Grant

 - Exhibit D, containing Contact Information

 - Exhibit G, containing State Agency Contracts

 The Department will initiate the contract by having it online for the Provider to obtain and sign.
-The Provider will fax signature page to the Department to obtain the Secretary's signature and the Department will return a copy of the executed signature page of the contract to the Provider via pdf email.
+The Provider will fax signature page to the Department to obtain the Secretary's signature and once executed, will be able to download the signed contract.

 There are two types of amendments to an executed Community Service Agreement.